What is SEM (Search Engine Marketing)

 Our opinion is that Dr. Danny Sullivan’s definition is the best choice to go with.

-So, when referring to such a topic, use SEM to include both SEO, PPC, and digital assets (such as Google Business Profile), but be ready for possible misuse and clarify it.
+So, when referring to such a topic, use SEM to include SEO, PPC, and digital assets (such as Google Business Profile), but be ready for possible misuse and clarify it.

 How Does SEM Work and Why It’s Important?